-In this first lesson, we take a look at the role of brain and nervous system in human performance.
-We explore the interoperative and cooperative nature of brain function and behaviour in human creativity and peak performance.
+Welcome to Part One of the Optimal Human Performance Course.
+Here, we take a look at the role of the brain and nervous system.
+And explore the interoperative and cooperative nature of brain function and behaviour in human creativity and peak performance.
 You'll learn how the brain influences the body, and how the body influences the brain.
 You'll discover how nutrition and sleep fuel both cognitive and physiological performance and how you can influence your performance results, perhaps dramatically, by improving both aspects.
-If you want to understand how your brain and body work together, this lesson is a perfect starting point.
+If you want to understand how your brain and body conspire to bring about performance results, this is a perfect starting point.

 Introduction To The Brain & Nervous System

 Brain and mind are often used interchangeably to refer to the space between our ears, but they are not the same thing.
 The mind is immaterial.
 The brain and nervous system, on the other hand, are organic – the site of an intense thunderstorm of bio-electro-chemical activity which appears to be the control centre of our human organism.
 But the length and breadth of research into the brain and nervous system suggest that when we think, we do so with our entire body and not just our heads.

 The gut, for example, is as much involved in our emotional processes as are the complex neural networks of the brain and nervous system.
 There really is no separation of mind, brain and body – they are intrinsically connected.
 However, our language suggests otherwise.
 When we get down into the nitty-gritty of what it means to see, hear, taste, smell and touch, we see these discrete concepts make no sense in isolation.